dprojects/getDimensions/Demo/README.md

 ## Demo005_edgeband

 This demo example shows how to correctly apply edgeband under the FreeCAD.
-To generate report You have to select `white` for furniture color because the furniture is all white with black edgeband.
+To generate detailed report for edgeband [e - report type](https://github.com/dprojects/getDimensions/tree/master/Docs#e---report-type) You have to select `white` for furniture color because the furniture is all white with black edgeband.
 This demo example is the real-life furniture I made in my garage.
 It is very modular and the structure is very durable because each shelf rests on the sides.
-Also it has been updated with screw and dowels via `magicDowels` tool at [Woodworking workbench](https://github.com/dprojects/Woodworking).
+Also it has been updated with screws and dowels via `magicDowels` tool, see at [Woodworking workbench - fixture examples](https://github.com/dprojects/Woodworking/tree/master/Examples/Fixture).

 |   |   |
 |---|---|